Platelet-Rich Plasma (PRP) Therapy

 Since the PRP is produced from the patient’s own blood, there is very little risk for complications with this procedure.
 There is always a risk of infection with any type of injection, but most patients undergo his procedure with no problems.

 Your doctor can help you figure out if this procedure is right for you.
-If you are interested in learning more about platelet-rich plasma injections, please call us today at (516) 364-0070 to schedule an appointment.
+If you are interested in learning more about platelet-rich plasma injections, please contact us today or call us at (516) 364-0070 to schedule an appointment.